 Which Is Better?

-As we mentioned already, the Yamaha HS8 is an upgraded version of HS5.
+As we mentioned already, the Yamaha HS8 is an upgraded version of the HS5.
 It, therefore, brings more value in terms of enhanced features, performance, and appeal to your musical experience.
 The HS8 is consequently better than HS5.

-Both Yamaha HS models are great in doing, and there isn’t a clear winner between them.
+Both Yamaha HS models are great at doing, and there isn’t a clear winner between them.
 They both offer completely different tonal characteristics and features, so it is essential to think about which of those you need most.

 As much as the HS8 is better than HS5, each one of them is built to satisfy unique needs.
 When choosing between them, it is advisable that you choose based on the factors you are looking forward to satisfying.
-Some of the factors to consider include size of the speaker, size of the studio, experience in music production, appeal, and budget.
+Some of the factors to consider include the size of the speaker, size of the studio, experience in music production, appeal, and budget.